vladimirov321/personal-goal-tracker/README.md

 # Personal Goal Tracker

 A full-stack application designed for users to manage and track their personal goals.
-Built with NestJS for the backend API, PostgreSQL for data storage, and React for the frontend.
+Built with NestJS for the backend API, PostgreSQL for data storage, and React/TypeScript for the frontend.

 ## Features